 In the summer, you can enjoy a concert of folk or classical music on Friday evenings at the amphitheatre.

 This is the perfect place to pamper yourself at one of the spas offering various wellness treatments and alternative therapies.
-After a weekend at Amirim I feel healthy and rejuvenated - I'm sure you will too!
+Take a weekend break here and you will go home feeling healthy and rejuvenated!

 Amirim was founded in the late 1950s as a vegetarian and vegan moshav (farming settlement).
 Until today, no meat or fish are allowed in the village - so NOT a place to go for your barbecue!